mspnp/performance-optimization/ImproperInstantiation/docs/ImproperInstantiation.md

 ### Examining telemetry data and finding correlations

-You should examine stack trace information for operations that are slow-running or that generate exceptions.
-This information can help to identify how they are utilizing resources, and exception information can be used to determine whether errors are caused by the system exhausting shared resources.
-The image below shows information captured by thread profiling for the period corresponding to that shown in the previous image.
+You should examine stack trace information for operations that have been identified as slow-running or that generate exceptions when the system is under load.
+This information can help to identify how these operations are utilizing resources, and exception information can be used to determine whether errors are caused by the system exhausting shared resources.
+The image below shows data captured by using thread profiling for the period corresponding to that shown in the previous image.
 Note that the system spends a significant time opening socket connections and even more time closing them and handling socket exceptions:

 ![The New Relic thread profiler showing the sample application creating a new instance of an HttpClient object for each request][thread-profiler-new-HTTPClient-instance]